edgedb/edgedb/docs/stdlib/numbers.rst

         db> select bit_lshift(123, 4);
         {1968}

-    An exception will be raised when attempting to shift by a negative number of bits:
+    EdgeDB will raise an exception if you attempt to shift by a negative number of bits:

     .. code-block:: edgeql-repl